 | Disclaimer: Method 2 to 6 does not guarantee any kind of data recovery from your scratched CD/DVD, it may further harm your optical media.
 We recommend going with either method number 1 or 7 for safer data recovery.

 Method 1: Data Recovery Software

 A professional data recovery software ensures secure recovery of data from a scratched CD/DVD.
-Out of the several tools available online, one robust and secure software is Stellar Phoenix Windows Data Recovery – Professional.
+Out of the several tools available online, one robust and secure software is Stellar Data Recovery Professional for Windows.
 Equipped with advanced scanning algorithms, this software promises to recover data from a damaged optical media by reading the bad sectors.
-Watch the video to see how to recover data from a bad sector of the disk or drive using this software:

 To evaluate and explore more, try the software’s Demo version.

 Note: The recommended software does not do any modification to the data and is 100% safe.

 Method 2: Wax Method